TysonStanley/tysonstanley.github.io/_posts/2019-11-13-learned_tidyfast.md

 -   Both rely on non-standard evaluation, making it easier to interact with variables without redundancies.
-For example, in the `tidyverse`, interacting with variables happens within functions that don’t require repetitive `df$...` or lots of quotes.
+For example, in the `tidyverse`, interacting with variables happens within functions that don’t require repetitive `df$..` code or lots of quotes.
-    `data.table` does this similarly, but within the square brackes (e.g. `dt[var == 1]`).
+    `data.table` does this similarly, but within the `data.table` square brackes (e.g. `dt[var == 1]`).
 The form of non-standard evaluation does differ somewhat between the two (I’ll discuss this later).
-For
-    example:
+For now, consider the following examples showing their similar syntax:

 {% highlight r %}
 # tidyverse